andysalerno/llm-at-home/README.md

 TODO: rewrite in Rust to go alongside the Infer library :)

-TODO: package as a Docker container.

-TODO: accept system prompt from callers, because Huggingface ChatUI sends a system prompt to make a title for the conversation.
-But need to distinguish when to replace or not...

 TODO: tree of thought, where every tool is in a taxonomy-tree like hierarchy, which the model can navigate without getting overwhelmed by choices

+~~TODO: package as a Docker container.~~ Done :)

+~~TODO: accept system prompt from callers, because Huggingface ChatUI sends a system prompt to make a title for the conversation.
+But need to distinguish when to replace or not...~~ Done :)

 ## scraper